Campaign of the Month: October 2017

 Justine Pennel (e. early 19th century)

 My own interactions with Magister North largely mirror my sire’s.
-When I replaced him (my sire) in E. Division I worked with Magister (then Archon) North for several years and found him to be a difficult, but by all appearances loyal to clan and Camarilla, Archon.
-He has on several occasions attempted to contact me in the years since, twice sending me specimens he believed would be of interest to me.
+When I replaced him (my sire) in E. Division I worked with Magister (then Archon) North for several years and found him to be a sometimes difficult, but by all appearances loyal to clan and Camarilla, Archon.
+He has on several occasions contacted me in the years since, twice sending me specimens he believed would be of interest to me and once to call in a boon.
 I owe him a number of (lesser) boons as a result of that, and various other activities in our time together within E. Division.
 He has, in turn, owed me several in the past (most for smoothing over relations with bruised egos on his behalf).

 Karl Schrekt (e.
 13th century)